Last Updated on February 22, 2026 by Maged kamel

 Thus, the working stress design approach, or WSDM, has been modified.

-Table 17-12 on this slide contains the usual material densities, which we utilize to determine the dead load value.
+Table 17-12 on this slide contains the usual material densities we use to determine the dead load value.
 We also offer cast and hammered aluminum, which weighs between 159 and 171 pounds per square foot.

 Different materials exist, such as lead, copper, and iron.
-Our steel deck has a manufacturer’s comment attached.
+Our steel deck includes a manufacturer’s comment.

-The stone is structurally lightweight and suspended; the weight is given in lb/square foot.
+The stone is structurally lightweight and suspended; its weight is given in lb/sq ft.

-There is a wall category, whether made from brick or CMU block.
+There is a wall category, whether it is made of brick or CMU block.
 The 4-inch CMU blocks weigh 29 lb/square ft.
 The different finishes category is also given, such as Terrazzo 1 inch weight 13 lb/ft2.

 Live load as a structural load.

-For the assembly areas and theaters, fixed seats are fastened to the floor).
+For the assembly areas and theaters, fixed seats are fastened to the floor.
 The uniform weight in lb/ft2 is 60.00.
 The corresponding weight in KN/m2 is 2.87.
 For balconies (exterior).
 The uniform lb/ft2 is 100.00.
 The Si units’ corresponding uniform load is 4.79 KN/m2.
-For corridors, the weight as a uniform load is 100 lb/ft2.
+For corridors, the uniform load is 100 lb/ft2.

 We continue checking table-4-1.
-For hospitals, the operating room weight as uniform load is 60lb/ft2, equivalent to 2.87 KN/m2.
-Private rooms have a weight as uniform load of 40 lb/ft2, equivalent to 1.92 KN/m2.
+For hospitals, the operating room weight, as a uniform load, is 60lb/ft2, equivalent to 2.87 kN/m2.
+Private rooms have a uniform load of 40 lb/ft2, equivalent to 1.92 KN/m2.
 For Office building live loads, file and computer rooms shall be designed based on anticipated occupancy.
-For Lobbies, the weight as uniform load is 100 lb/ft2, equivalent to 4.97 KN/m2.
+For Lobbies, the uniform load is 100 lb/ft2, equivalent to 4.97 kN/m2.

 Introduction to LRFD design